geethaaluri/AutoRecommender/README.md

 The command line interface will prompt you for information and display your results, for example:

-> *Welcome to RecServe!
-Let me help you with the product recommendations.*
+> *"Welcome to RecServe!
+Let me help you with the product recommendations."*

 > Enter the path for your sample data: data_subset.csv

-> *Geetha, do you want to recommend items for users to purchase? [y/N]*:
+> *"Geetha, do you want to recommend items for users to purchase? [y/N]*"
 > ***Yes***

 > Enter the customer id: 18055986